The UK is bound by the European Convention on Human Rights, and the protection of these rights is part of UK law through the Human Rights Act.

 However, the fixed immigration rules criteria cannot possibly cover all case-specific variations of cases, and the courts have since ruled that if a case does not meet the requirements of the immigration rules, Article 8 elements should be considered outside of the rules.

-If you are using Article 8 grounds to try and prevent your deportation following a criminal sentence, the odds are increasingly stacked against you.
-The decision makers (the Home Office and the courts) have to be guided by the statutory provisions on this, which state that it will “only be in exceptional circumstances that the public interest in deportation will be outweighed by other factors”.
+It is increasingly difficult to prevent a deportation following a criminal sentence using Article 8 grounds.
+The decision makers (the Home Office and the courts) follow the official guidance on this, which states that it will “only be in exceptional circumstances that the public interest in deportation will be outweighed by other factors”.

 Article 8 cases, if they are not part of an asylum application, are generally not eligible for legal aid.